QEDK/clarity/README.md

 3. Write down your emotions truly and that's it!
 4. Click on submit and it will be stored as a little secret between us.
 5. Want to know about your state of your mind few days back?
 Don't worry we will show you.
-6. What to share it with someone else or your therapist?
-Just give them your super secret link!
+6. Want to share it with someone else or your therapist?
+We have that too!

 ## 🌐 Where can I use it?
 Find us on [clarity-frontend.herokuapp.com](https://clarity-frontend.herokuapp.com)!

+## 👨‍🏭 Who are we?
+This project was built by Pod 1.1.3 Team 3, [Ajitesh Panda](https://github.com/Ajitesh13), [Preet Shah](https://github.com/shahpreetk), [Sakshi Rambhia](https://github.com/Sakshi16) and [Ankit Maity](https://github.com/QEDK).

 ## 💻 Tech stack
-`clarity` has a React Native frontend ⚛️ hosted with Heroku, and a FastAPI backend backed by PostgreSQL hosted on Google Cloud Platform.
+`clarity` has a ReactJS frontend ⚛️ hosted with Heroku, and a FastAPI backend backed by PostgreSQL hosted on Google Cloud Platform.
 The UI is based on React, while the Cloud Run backend uses `SQLAlchemy` and `asyncpg` for communicating with Cloud SQL. 💽

 ## 👨‍💻 How do I contribute?
 - To get more detailed documentation, please check out our project's [wiki](https://github.com/QEDK/clarity/wiki). 📖